westerndigitalcorporation/zonedstorage.io/docs/tools/sg3utils.md

 ```

 :::note
-The block device file path or the device SCSI Generic node file path can
+Either (1) the block device file path or (2) the device SCSI Generic node file
-both be used to specify a disk.
+path can be used to specify a disk.
 :::

 It is possible to start a zone report at a specific zone by using the
 `--start` option.
-For instance, to obtain the zone information starting at the
+For example, to obtain the zone information starting at the
-first sequential zone of the disk (LBA 34340864), the following command
+first sequential zone of the disk (LBA 34340864), use the following command:
-can be used.

 ```plaintext
 # sg_rep_zones --start=34340864 /dev/sdd